arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ### Next Steps

-As you progress, feel free to delve into the vast Arduino ecosystem.
-It will encourage you to use various libraries and hardware enhancements to construct robust, secure, and interconnected industrial solutions with the Arduino Pro products.
+As you progress, feel free to dig into the vast Arduino ecosystem.
 To better understand the Arduino PLC IDE, consider reviewing the [available tutorials](https://docs.arduino.cc/software/plc-ide).

 ## Support